tiny8877/okta.github.io/_source/_docs/api/resources/factors.md

 According to
 [FIDO
 spec](https://fidoalliance.org/specs/fido-u2f-v1.2-ps-20170411/fido-appid-and-facets-v1.2-ps-20170411.html#h2_the-appid-and-facetid-assertions), activating and verifying a U2F device with appIds in different DNS zone is not allowed.
-For example, if a user activated a U2F device via the Factors API from a server hosted at https://foo.example.com, the user can verify the U2F factor from https://foo.example.com, but will not be able to verify it from Okta portal https://company.okta.com.
-Here, the U2F device would return error code 4 - DEVICE_INELIGIBLE.
+For example, if a user activated a U2F device via the Factors API from a server hosted at `https://foo.example.com`, the user can verify the U2F factor from `https://foo.example.com`, but will not be able to verify it from Okta portal `https://company.okta.com`.
+Here, the U2F device would return error code 4 - `DEVICE_INELIGIBLE`.

 ##### Start Verification to Get Challenge Nonce